gabetax/gabetax.github.io/_posts/2014-04-14-write-a-better-etl-data-importer.md

 ### 5. Be Idempotent

 No importer ever gets run just once.
 Too often, developers will manually truncate their tables between test runs.
 This invariably leads to duplicate records when someone else runs the import again a year later.
 If your application treats your imported tables as read-only, it may suffice to use the easy strategy of automatically truncating before importing.
 However, if anything else modifies the table, you need to have a versioning strategy to merge the existing table data with data to import.
 A merge strategy may also be prefered for importers with a long run time that need the ability to stop and resume, or run incrementally.
 The simplest strategy is to establish updated_at timestamps on both the table and import source, and let the most recent overwrite the other.
-This much more complex than just clearing out the table.
+This is much more complex than just clearing out the table.
 Make sure to discuss this consideration with your team and customer during initial development, and make sure you’re provided with the data to implement it.

 ### 6. Use Transactions